Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Methods

 \subsection{Data preparation for deep learning}

-We prepared training data for the two stages.
-The ground-truth HR data were obtained from the HR micrometeorological simulations (Section \ref{subsec:micrometeorology}).
-From these simulations, the central $1.6$ km square area, corresponding to $320 \times 320$ grid points, was extracted to eliminate the influence of the lateral damping layer on dynamical downscaling.
-Vertically, the bottom $200$ m region, equivalent to $40$ grid points, was extracted to focus on atmospheric flows near the ground.
+We prepared the training data for the two stages (Fig. \ref{fig:sr-simulation}).
+The HR ground truth for the second stage was obtained from the HR micrometeorological simulations (Section \ref{subsec:micrometeorology}).
+We extracted the central $1.6$ km square area (i.e., $320 \times 320$ grid points) from the entire $2$ km square domain to eliminate the influence of the lateral damping layer on dynamical downscaling.
+Vertically, we extracted the bottom $200$ m region (i.e., $40$ grid points) from the entire $1.5$ km height domain, as almost all buildings are lower than $200$ m.
+In Section \ref{subsec:eval-hr-inference}, we show that the errors decrease with respect to height, suggesting that similar results would be obtained if data from higher than $200$ m were included.
 Four variables were used in the experiments: air temperature $T^{\rm HR}$ and the eastward, northward, and upward components of wind velocity, denoted as $u^{\rm HR}$, $v^{\rm HR}$, and $w^{\rm HR}$, respectively.
-Each variable superscripted by ${\rm HR}$ is represented as a 3D numerical array with the shape of $40 \times 320 \times 320$ for the $z$, $y$, and $x$ axes, respectively.
-The resolution of this array is $5$ m, which means that each array covers $200$ m in the vertical direction ($z$-axis) and $1,600$ m in both the north-south ($y$-axis) and east-west ($x$-axis) horizontal directions.
+Each variable superscripted by ${\rm HR}$ is represented as a 3D numerical array of size $320 \times 320 \times 40$ for the $x$, $y$, and $z$ axes, respectively.
+The resolution of each array is $5$ m; thus, it covers $1,600$ m in the east-west ($x$-axis) and north-south ($y$-axis) directions and $200$ m in the vertical direction ($z$-axis).

 The LR ground truth for the first stage was generated by average pooling from the HR ground truth.
-Specifically, an HR snapshot was segmented into $20$ m cubes, and each cube was replaced with its average value.
-This procedure was employed to generate the LR input data in our previous study \citep{Yasuda+2023BAE}.
+Specifically, the HR snapshots were segmented into $20$ m cubes, and each cube was replaced with its average value.
+In this averaging process, we excluded the grid points within the LR buildings.
 The resulting data are labeled as $\overline{T}^{\rm LR}$, $\overline{u}^{\rm LR}$, $\overline{v}^{\rm LR}$, and $\overline{w}^{\rm LR}$, where the overlines signify the averaging operation.
-Each variable is represented as a 3D numerical array with the shape of $10 \times 80 \times 80$ for the $z$, $y$, and $x$ axes, respectively, corresponding to a resolution of $20$ m for each axis.
+Each variable is represented as a 3D numerical array of size $80 \times 80 \times 10$ for the $x$, $y$, and $z$ axes, respectively, corresponding to a resolution of $20$ m for each axis.